1919 U.S. National Championships (tennis)

-The 1919 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, United States.
-The women's tournament was held from 16 June until 20 June while the men's tournament ran from 26 August until 4 September.
-It was the 39th staging of the U.S. National Championships and the second Grand Slam tennis event of the year.
+The 1919 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, New York.
+The women's tournament was held from June 16 until June 20 while the men's tournament ran from August 26 until September 4.
+This event marked the 39th staging of the U.S. National Championships and was the second Grand Slam tennis event of the year.